Energy saving tips

 • Use a clothesline instead of a dryer whenever possible.
 If you do need to use the dryer, wait until you have a full load.

-House with outdoor pool
+House outdoor pool

 Outdoors